 Here's how it works: After entering your credit card details to your digital wallet app—such as Apple Pay, Google Pay, Samsung Pay, Fitbit Pay, WeChat Pay, and Alipay—you hold your device near a POS terminal.
 The terminal uses near-field communication (NFC), a short-range implementation of RFID, to read the details of your wallet.
 Because NFC works only at a distance of less than 4 inches (10 centimeters), you can't accidentally pay for the cappuccino of the guy at the next register.

 Importantly, your credit card is shielded from the transaction.
 Take Apple Pay.
 Apple has your credit card on file and once you make a payment, Apple presents a one-time payment token to the device that processes the payment.
 That digital token represents the funds sent from you to the merchant, and when the digital settlement happens, the funds are billed to your credit card without the vendor ever seeing it.
-Thanks to this proxying, a Black Hat can't intercept your flat white … along with your data.
+Thanks to this proxying, an unethical hacker can't intercept your flat white … along with your data.

 Despite all of this fabulousness, the U.S. is lagging in contactless payment.